Hieromon/AutoConnect/mkdocs/api.md

 void handleClient()
 ```

-Handling for the AutoConnect web interface.
-Invoke the handleClient of the parent web server to process client request of the AutoConnect WEB interface.
-No effects when the web server is not available.
+Process the AutoConnect menu interface.
+It will be processed the client request too contained in the user sketch handler by calling the host *handleClient::ESP8266WebServer* from the Autoconnect internally.

 #### handleRequest